Illness and Exclusion Policy

 - Severe coughing

-- Signs of conjunctivitis (pink eye)
+- Signs of conjunctivitis (pink eye) must be on medication for 24 hours before returning to school

 - Child is irritable, lethargic, continuously crying, or requires more attention than can be provided without hurting the health and safety of the other children